AyoubBenBrahim/42-rainfall/level3/walkthrough.md

 from [the stanford article](https://cs155.stanford.edu/papers/formatstring-1.2.pdf):
 ```
-a way to directly address a stack parameter from within the format string, The direct parameter access is controlled by the ‘$’ qualifier.
+a way to directly address a stack parameter from within the format string[...]
+The direct parameter access is controlled by the ‘$’ qualifier.
+printf ("%6$d\n", 6, 5, 4, 3, 2, 1);
+Prints ‘1’, because the ‘6$’ explicitly addresses the 6th parameter on the
+stack.
 ```
 so in our case
 ```